opensyria/blockchain/docs/network/P2P_NETWORKING.md

 ### Overview

-The Open Syria P2P networking layer enables **decentralized multi-node blockchain synchronization** using **libp2p**, the modular network stack used by IPFS, Filecoin, and Polkadot.
+The OpenSyria P2P networking layer enables **decentralized multi-node blockchain synchronization** using **libp2p**, the modular network stack used by IPFS, Filecoin, and Polkadot.
 This allows the Digital Lira blockchain to operate without central servers or single points of failure.

 **Status:** ✅ Core implementation complete (2 tests passing)